HwWobbe/Wip-Main/README.md

   - at the start of 2025-02
     - rename 2025- to 2025-.mm ??
   - confirm the number of 2025-01 headings & resolve as needed
     - this edit is outside of an active PR.
-Wdoes that trigger Conflicts to resolve?
+Does that trigger Conflicts to resolve?
+  - determine if OnTheList should become a separate RePo

 <hr>